 2. Test your progress with Spanish fill-in-the-blanks exercises

-Our Spanish fill-in-the-blanks tests allow you to apply your knowledge in a more authentic way, because instead of simply memorising conjugations, you are required to actually use your understanding of the language to complete the test.
-This helps to develop your skills in a more meaningful way, and it can be more rewarding to see your progress
+These tests allow you to apply your knowledge in a more authentic way, as you are required to use your understanding of the language to figure out whether to use "ser" or "estar" to complete the test.
+This helps you develop your skills in a more meaningful way, and it can be more rewarding to see your progress.

-With your personalised study plan, interactive exercises, and uniquely efficient kwizzes, you’ll get targeted practice and be able to track your progress over time.
-And, with access to our verb tables, you'll have everything you need to master your Spanish verb conjugation skills.
+With your personalised study plan, interactive exercises, and uniquely efficient kwizzes, you'll get targeted practice and be able to track your progress over time.
+And, with access to our verb tables and lessons, you'll have everything you need to master the Spanish verbs "ser" and "estar".

 So why wait?
-Create your account today and take the first step towards fluency in Spanish!
+It's time to take your first step towards fluency in Spanish!